 It is not just that there are companies that already use it, but others are becoming very interested in it.

-There are several companies that have enrolled their employees in the Kotlin courses, and others interested in delivering it in their offices.
+There are several companies that have enrolled their employees in the Kotlin courses, and others are interested in delivering it in their offices.

 Companies are starting to invest money in training their employees in Kotlin, and that can only be a good sign.